 You can help your child understand that the world is full of things to read and that reading happens all the time.
 When you and your child are shopping or crossing a street, look at the signs- talk about what they say and mean.

 At home or on the street, point out newspapers, magazines, letters, and packaged goods.

 Draw your child’s attention to the words in advertisements, directions, recipes, and bills.

 Visit a library or bookstore and find books about everything imaginable-history, cooking, religion, art, literature, and much more.

 Look at books together with your child at home.
-Find a quiet place.
-Make it a special time.
-Have your child read aloud to you.
-Observe the pictures.
-Recall the story together.
-Share the wonders and enjoyment of a good book.
+Find a quiet place and make it a special time.
+Have your child read aloud to you: observe the pictures, recall the story together and share the wonders and enjoyment of a good book.

 All of these things will help your child become a reader.
 Children who read do better in school; they acquire skills they will need throughout their lives.
 Reading is an important part of a child’s heritage.

 In our school we use Pie Corbett's reading spine as part of our daily reading offer to children.